 Why use a free proxy and what are the risks and limitations?

 As a single-user, it is always tempting to use a Free proxy (who doesn’t love free things?).
 Here, at how-to-hide-ip, we have reviewed few of those Free Proxies, and while they can come handy, more often than not, they come along with some options that you don’t necessarily need.
 In fact, they either display too many ads for anything you’ll be doing online, or they also want to change some of your browser’s settings: your home page, your default search engine, and so on and so forth.

 It is where the issue lies when using a proxy server: the fact that it acts as a gateway means that the proxy still sees who you are and what you are doing.
 But what is the information that the proxy server sees:

 - The name and version of your browser;

 - The modules you have (Flash, Quicktime, Java);

 - Your operating system;

 - The language of your browser;

 You may say to yourself that those aren’t necessarily sensitive information.
-This is only true for those who don’t know what to do with them.
+It is only right for those who don’t know what to do with them.
 As you would see, there’s more data revealed than your only IP address.
-And the information revealed here are treasure trove for some hackers: by knowing your browser and modules version, for example, they know what are the flaws and security breach that come with them.
-What if that same proxy server injected some malicious code for your browser to execute?
+And the information revealed here is a treasure trove for some hackers: by knowing your browser and modules version, for example, they know what are the flaws and security breach that come with them.
+What if that same proxy server injected some malicious code into your browser to execute?

-Let’s consider another fact: let’s say that you are using a free proxy for accessing your Gmail or Facebook (or whatever online account): this actually means that the proxy need to know the credentials you are entering so as to be able to rewrite it….
+Let’s consider another fact: let’s say that you are using a free proxy for accessing your Gmail or Facebook (or whatever online account): this means that the proxy need to know the credentials you are entering so as to be able to rewrite it.
 Hmm, ain’t that dangerous?